-Matthew-Lee will make his Broadway debut as a playwright with his political drama REVELATIONS, directed by Anna Shapiro, who will also direct their new comedy series, KARA, featuring Chris Rock, both produced by Highwire Media and Seaview Productions.
+Matthew-Lee will make his Broadway debut as a playwright with REVELATIONS, a political drama, directed by Tony Award-winner Anna Shapiro.
+She is also directing their new comedy series, KARA, featuring Chris Rock.
+Both are produced by Highwire Media and Seaview Productions.
+Deadline.

-He has written for the new Adam McKay/Amy Adams series KINGS OF AMERICA on Netflix; MASTERS OF SEX/Showtime, GYPSY/Netflix, WE ARE THE CHAMPIONS/Netflix, and for WWE, MTV, and Nickelodeon.
-He is currently writing a sci-fi feature with Rainn Wilson and has TV projects set up with Killer Films, Merman, John Wells Productions/Warner Brothers, 87 North, and Wondery/Amazon and previously, SONY.
-He is also the writer/director of HUMAN INTEREST, which just won “Best Digital Short Series” at SeriesFest, watchable here.
+Matthew-Lee has written for TELL ME LIES/Hulu; the new Adam McKay/Amy Adams series KINGS OF AMERICA on Netflix; MASTERS OF SEX/Showtime; GYPSY/Netflix; WE ARE THE CHAMPIONS/Netflix; and for WWE, MTV, and Nickelodeon.
+He is also the writer/director of HUMAN INTEREST, which won “Best Digital Short Series” at SeriesFest, watchable here.

-For theatre, he is currently working on a new commission for Steppenwolf Theatre, where he developed his political dramas REVELATIONS and RADICAL, as well the world premiere of his play THE DOPPELGÄNGER (an international farce), starring Rainn Wilson and directed by Tina Landau.
+He is currently working on a new play commission for Steppenwolf Theatre, where he developed his political dramas REVELATIONS and RADICAL, as well the world premiere of his play THE DOPPELGÄNGER (an international farce), starring Rainn Wilson and directed by Tina Landau.

 His plays have been developed/ produced with The New Group, Steppenwolf, Vineyard, Ars Nova, MCC, Williamstown, NYTW, the New Harmony Project, the Orchard Project, and SPACE on Ryder Farm, among others.
 Other recent productions include the critically-acclaimed Off-Bway world-premiere of his solo play HANDBOOK FOR AN AMERICAN REVOLUTIONARY at the GYM at Judson (Tony Speciale, dir.); EAGER TO LOSE, extended Off-Bway at Ars Nova/nominated for Off Broadway Alliance Award (Wes Grantom/Portia Krieger, dirs.); the NY premiere of SEX OF THE BABY (Michelle Bossy, dir.), and RADICAL for Steppenwolf.
 Other plays include KEVIN LAMB, KING GEORGE III, and A NEIGHBOR IN THE AREA.